SamuelRoper/comp2850-minimal-solution/submission_template.md

 **Top 3 priorities for redesign**:

 1. Finding # User can't easily tell if filter has been applied - Priority score 3
-2. Finding # When deleting a task, the screen reader read out the URL of the codespace - Priority score 2
+2. Finding # Unclear when buttons had worked - Priority score 1
 3. Finding # Could only scroll page with keyboard in one direction - Priority score 2

+For the finding [Finding # When deleting a task, the screen reader read out the URL of the codespace - Priority score 2] upon researching, I found it appears to be impossible as far as I can tell to make a button partially read out by a screen reader

 **How to complete this table** (decision tree):